 “Humanitarian partners are rushing surgical and medical supplies including trauma kits to Dhamar General Hospital and Maaber Hospital,” she said.
 “We are diverting critical medical supplies from the cholera response.
 We have no choice.”

 Yemeni Red Crescent volunteers and medics removed dozens of bodies from the rubble of a building that served as a detention facility.
-The airstrikes killed or injured every detainee inside when the multi-story facility crumbled, the International Committee for the Red Cross reported.
+The airstrikes killed or injured every detainee that was still inside when the multi-story facility crumbled, the International Committee for the Red Cross reported.

 Forty of the 170 detainees were being treated for injuries and the rest were presumed killed though no toll has been confirmed, ICRC said in a statement.